carneliansearch/carneliansearch.com/src/insights/a-truly-global-search.md

   is_case_study: true
   introduction: "Carnelian Search worked with the board of Langham Partnership in
     their search for a new International Director.
-It was a privilege to serve with this inspiring group of people and mission-minded group of people. "
+It was a privilege to serve with this inspiring and mission-minded group of people. "
   quote: Allan and his team at Carnelian Search are outstanding and absolutely
     amazing!
 They've got very good acumen to match an organisation with the right candidates.
 I have recently benefited from their expertise, moving